About us

 Administration in the best tradition …

-Picture: Linderhof Palace
+Picture: Linderhof Palace and Park

 The Bavarian Administration of Palaces, Gardens and Lakes, otherwise known as the Bavarian Palace Administration, is one of the most traditional administrative departments in the Free State of Bavaria.
 Created as part of the administration at the court of the electors and kings, it is today one of the largest public authorities responsible for museums in Germany.
 It is also responsible for a very special historical heritage: the many magnificent court gardens, palace parks, gardens and lakes.